-For students without a personal physician in the area, LECOM at Bradenton has entered into an agreement with PrimeCare of Manatee or Urgent Care Walk-in Clinics in the immediate area to provide "Student Health Services".
-They include:
+For students without a personal physician in the area, LECOM at Bradenton an agreement with PrimeCare of Manatee or Urgent Care Walk-in Clinics, where they will accept the LECOM Student Health Insurance program.
+Suggested locations where services are provided include:

-PrimeCareof Manatee or Urgent Care Location Walk-In Clinics (a Division of MAX Health) 6110 53rd Avenue East
+PrimeCareof Manatee or Urgent Care Location

+Walk-In Clinics (a Division of MAX Health) 6110 53 rd Av

-Stephen Coppa, D.O Bradenton, Florida 34203
+Stephen Coppa, D.O Bradenton, I

-LECOM Clinical Assistant Professor of 941-755-4242
+LECOM Clinical Assistant Professor of 941-755-424

+Internal Medicine A minimal c

-Internal Medicine A minimal co-pay will apply.
+6110 53rd Avenue East Bradenton, Florida 34203 941-755-4242 A minimal co-pay will apply.

 Student health is a priority at LECOM, students must be healthy in order to be successful in the curriculum and to give their best to each patient.
 Students requiring diagnostic and preventative health services are advised to try to seek those appointments outside of the normal curriculum if at all possible.
 It is recognized that therapeutic health services are often unpredictable and interruptions in the curriculum are unavoidable in these circumstances.
-Whether students are seeking a diagnostic, preventative or therapeutic health service, if it is during a scheduled class period or an exam, you must follow the procedures to request an excused absence as outlined in 9.3 of the student handbook.
+Whether students are seeking a diagnostic, preventative or therapeutic health service, if it is during a scheduled class period or an exam, you must follow the procedures to request an excused absence as outlined in Section 9.3 Attendance, Tardiness and Absences.